Brian T. Hazlett

 - PhD, Botany, The University of Michigan

-I have taught at Briar Cliff for twenty years.
+I have taught at Briar Cliff for twenty-one years.
 The subjects I most frequently teach are Ecology, Environmental Science, and Botany.
 I also coordinate the Black Hills trip.
 Among my highest joys is leading field trips.
 Among the most notable destinations are Hawaii, the Pacific Northwest, Southern California, the Everglades, western Ireland, Costa Rica, and Galapagos.

 I earned my Ph.D. in Botany through the University of Michigan.
 My dissertation centered on the floras of four islands (South Manitou, North Manitou, South Fox, North Fox) in Lake Michigan and part of the mainland portion of Sleeping Bear Dunes National Lakeshore.
 For my Masters work, completed through Michigan State University, I surveyed the flora of the then proposed Nordhouse Dunes Wilderness Area along Lake Michigan.
 My undergraduate years were spent at Houghton College in rural western New York.